shible77/LPG_DISTRIBUTION_MS_Latests/README.md

    cd ../backend1
    npm install
    ```
-4. Open Xampp, then start the Xampp server and MySql.
-Then click the admin button beside the MySql start button.
-It will take you to the phpmyadmin page.
-Then click on the database it will take you to the database page.
-Now you have to create a database(Note: keep the name of the database lpg_distribution).
-After creating the database, at the top of the page you can see Import, click on it.
-Then it will take you to the page where you can import the database by clicking on select files.
-After selecting the lpg_distribution.sql from the database folder of the project directory, you have to click the import button in the lower part of the page.
-Now, the database is ready.
+4. Set up the database:
+   - Open Xampp.
+   - Start the Xampp server and MySQL.
+   - Click the admin button beside the MySQL start button.
+This will take you to the phpMyAdmin page.
+   - On the phpMyAdmin page, click on the database tab.
+This will take you to the database management page.
+   - Create a new database with the name lpg_distribution.
+(Note: You can choose a different name, but ensure consistency with your project configuration.)
+   - After creating the database, navigate to the top of the page and click on "Import."
+   - On the Import page, click on the "Choose File" button to select the SQL file (lpg_distribution.sql) from the database folder of your project directory.
+   - Once the file is selected, click the "Import" button at the lower part of the page.
+   - Congratulations!
+Your database is now ready for use.
 5. Now, start the application.
    ```bash
    # For frontend